Free Horse Racing Tips for Cheltenham Tuesday

-Check out our Lucky 15 selection for the opening day of the 2024 Cheltenham Festival.
+Check out our Lucky 15 selection for the third day of the 2024 Cheltenham Festival.

 We thought it would be a good idea to explain exactly what a Lucky 15 means and how easy it is to place such a bet.
 In short, the Lucky 15 is an acca including four elements, although all four bets don’t have to win to produce a profit/return.
 The selections are combined into one four-fold accumulator, trebles, doubles and individual singles.